Monday, November 30, 2009

 my little lamp needs kindling

-let your beams shine far
+let your beams shine far into the dark night

 little lantern guard me with your precious light